rahul263-stack/reatct-portfolio-website-1/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This is a react portfolio website for practice purpose only
+This is a react portfolio website for practice of react js
 ## Available Scripts

 In the project directory, you can run: